thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

   .collect();
 ```

-As we build up our `func` and `export` sections with each item, we also emit each item type and build a map from item id to function index.
+As we build up our `func` and `export` sections with each item, we also emit each item type and build a map from item ID to function index.
-This does mean we're exporting every item we emit, making it publicly available.
+We're exporting every item we emit, making it publicly available.
 We'll worry about encapsulation once our language supports more than a single expression.
-`functions` is used to build `EmitWasm` which we immediately use to emit code:
+`functions` is used to build `EmitWasm` which we immediately use to build our code section:

 ```rs
 let mut emitter = EmitWasm {